Wing part washed up on beach is from missing MH370, Malaysia confirms

 Paris Prosecutor Serge Mackowiak said this was based on technical data supplied by both the manufacturer and airline but gave no indication that experts had discovered a serial number or unique markings that would put the link beyond doubt.

-Boeing representatives confirmed that the flaperon came from a 777 jet “due to its technical characteristics, mentioning the color, the structure of the joints,” he said.
+Boeing representatives confirmed that the flaperon came from a 777 jet “due to its technical characteristics, mentioning the colour, the structure of the joints,” he said.

 Secondly, Malaysia Airlines was able to provide documentation of the actual aircraft used on flight MH370.